Generic Name: aclidinium bromide

-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines and eyedrops, vitamins, and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines and eyedrops, vitamins, and herbal supplements.

 Know the medicines you take.
 Keep a list of them to show your doctor and pharmacist each time you get a new medicine.

 See the step-by-step instructions for using Tudorza Pressair at the end of this Patient Information.

 - The usual dose of Tudorza Pressair is one oral inhalation 2 times a day.
 Each dose should be about 12 hours apart.

 - If you miss a dose, just skip the dose.
 Take your next dose at your usual time.
 Do not take 2 doses at one time.

 Tudorza Pressair does not relieve sudden symptoms of COPD.Always have a rescue inhaler medicine with you to treat sudden symptoms.
 If you do not have a rescue inhaler medicine, call your doctor to have one prescribed for you.